kevinhughes27/tournament-app/README.md

 which runs `foreman start -f Procfile.hot -p 3000` there is also a `.static` and `.dev` Procfile for different webpack configurations.

+### Adding a react component

+Any new react component needs to be added to clientRegistration.js and registered for use with React On Rails.

 Setup
 -----
 [install postgres](https://www.digitalocean.com/community/tutorials/how-to-use-postgresql-with-your-ruby-on-rails-application-on-ubuntu-14-04):